pcsmomo/typescript-react-projects/README.md

        - cli
        - local-api
        - local-client: the previous jbook react app is here
-8. After that, all directories have jbook copied from the previous section
+8. After that, all directories have jbook copied from the previous section until 25-npm-publish
+9. 25-npm-publish
+   - tiny-npm-deploy
+   - jbook

 # Details